3 tips when starting your own podcast…

-My team and I only started putting these out there 6 months ago, and considering that up until now I haven’t had guest speakers, and don’t put the show on iTunes or YouTube, I’m seeing this as a remarkable achievement.
+My team and I started the podcast in December 2019 and it has received over 50,000 downloads.
+Considering that up until now (beginning of 2021) I hadn’t been putting the show on YouTube, I’m seeing this as a remarkable achievement.

 I must be doing something right, huh?